Ultimate Guide to Sprinter Van Conversion Layouts

 U-Lounge With Shower

-The bed in the back coverts to U-Lounge that can seat 5 people (see the next photo).
+The lounge in the back can seat 5 people and coverts to bed.
 This layout is great for those that want to host or have more space for work / dining.

 U-Lounge No Shower